AviatrixSystems/Docs/HowTos/connect_overlap_cidrs.rst

 ------------------

 This tech note illustrates an example solution to a specific use case.
-In this use case, customer needs to connect certain on-prem hosts (or subnets) to some EC2 instances in a VPC over an IPSEC tunnel over Internet, but the on-prem network range overlaps with the VPC CIDR range, and the requirement from the customer is that no NAT function will be performed on the customer side.
+In this use case, customer needs to connect certain on-prem hosts to certain EC2 instances in a VPC over an IPSEC tunnel over Internet, but the on-prem network range overlaps with the VPC CIDR range, and the requirement from the customer is that no NAT function will be performed on the customer side.
+In addition, traffic can be initiated from either side.

+Note this solution works for specific hosts and EC2 instances on each side.

 The scenario is described in the following diagram, where VPC-2 represents a on-prem environment.